 What causes it?

-The cause of Dupuytren's disease is unknown but may be associated with certain biochemical factors within the involved tissue.
+The cause of Dupuytren's contracture is unknown but may be associated with certain biochemical factors within the involved tissue.
 The problem is more common in men over 40 and in people of northern European descent.
-There is no proven evidence that hand injuries or specific occupational exposures lead to a higher risk of developing Dupuytren's disease.
+There is no proven evidence that hand injuries or specific occupational exposures lead to a higher risk of developing Dupuytren's contracture.

 Signs and Symptoms